MunasheMuk2/Shumba_valeting/README.md

 ![Booking Page HTML Validator](screenshots/bookingvalidator.jpg)

-- No errors or warnings were found when passing through the official W3C validator.
+- No errors or warnings found relating to my bookings page - error for aria label descirbed is non existant.
+Checked all templates that include a login form, especially:
+- `login.html`
+-`home.html`
+- `base.html`

+---
 + ### CSS
   No errors or warnings were found when passing through the official W3C (Jigsaw) validator
     ![CSS](screenshots/cssvalidator.jpg)

 ---

 + ### JSHint